mattwind/rtlsdr/README.md

 # RTLSDR

-Patched to work with ARM on Raspberry Pi or Beaglebone Black.
+Patched to work with ARM devices, tested on Raspberry Pi or Beaglebone Black running Debian Wheezy.

 ## Programs